hassakura/winnin-case/README.md

 ### Running the Notebooks

+Make sure all the Notebooks are in the same folder.

 Assuming you have Databricks setup done, you can run the Notebooks.
 They should be executed in the following order:

 >**1 - create_table_creators_scrape_wiki** -> **2 - create_table_posts_creator** -> **3 - create_table_user_yt_from_wikipedia_api** -> **4 - analyze_creators**